 - One completed copy of an application form, which can be obtained from the Graduate Studies Office.
-Application should be received by the Graduate Studies Office at least twenty days prior to the beginning of the term in which the student plans to enroll. - One copy of an official transcript from each institution attended must be submitted.
-Delta State University students are not required to submit undergraduate transcripts. - To be considered for admission to a degree program, the applicant must submit to the Graduate Studies Office the documents indicated above and valid copies of test scores, certifications, and other materials as outlined under admission requirements for each graduate program.
+Application should be received by the Graduate Studies Office at least twenty days prior to the beginning of the term in which the student plans to enroll.
+Priority should be given to early applicants. - 2.
+One copy of an official transcript from each institution attended must be submitted.
+Delta State University students are not required to submit undergraduate transcripts. - 3.
+The application fee: Applicants must submit an application fee of \$25 for first-time graduate students or \$5 for returning gradute students. - 4.
+Applicants must submit documented proof of required immunizations for measles and rubella on a certificate of compliance and signed by a physician or health department official. - 5.
+To be considered for admission to a degree program, the applicant must submit to the Graduate Studies Office the documents indicated above and valid copies of test scores, certifications, and other materials as outlined under admission requirements for each graduate program.